Credit card and payment processing industry overview

 Acquirer (or payment processor or underwriter)

 This is where definitions can get complicated.
 An acquirer (or acquiring bank) actually process credit card transactions, take on the underwriting risk, and hold the merchant account for merchants.
 Sometimes people use the term “processor” as a general term for “payment processor” or “merchant services provider” but they are technically different.
+The main difference is defined by who provides the technology that communicates with the issuing bank, which is the acquirer.
+Read our full article on what is an acquirer.

 Service provider (or merchant service provider or payment processor)

 Merchant service providers provide the sales, support, and software to merchants.
 Sometimes they build their own software, sometimes they white label it.
 These are the players that merchants primarily work with.
 These can also be called an ISO (Independent Sales Organization) or just a payment processor.
-They come in a wide range of sizes from very small boutique businesses to multi-national organizations.
-Merchant service providers are one of the most interesting players in the value chain because they can be one of the most nimble and innovative players, bringing significant value to merchants.

 The breakup of revenue in payment processing

 The payment processing value chain works together to enable merchants to accept credit cards and to ensure consumers have a safe, efficient, and secure way to pay.
-For this service, companies in the value chain split up an overall fee of around 2.3% of the transaction amount.
-This includes the interchange fee along with some other payment processing fees.
-Here is are some statistics on the average interchange fee.
+For this service, companies in the value chain split up an overall fee of around 2.12% of the transaction amount.
+This is just a rough estimate.
+Merchants can pay as low as around 2% and as high as 8% to 10%.
+This article explains why some merchants pay higher payment processing fees.

 The credit card issuer takes the most of the fees, around 67%.
 The issuer does the hard work of getting a credit card into the hands of the consumer in the first place.
 Next, the service provider takes around 16% for providing the software, support, and service.
 Then the rest is roughly evenly split between the acquirer and credit card brand.